 - Engine stalls soon after starting.

 - The engine runs unusually lean or rich at idle.

 - Engine drags or hesitates when at idle or under load.

 The mass airflow sensor is very easy to replace and is held in place with two screws.

 What you will need

 - Locate the mass airflow sensor on the air intake, right next to the air filter housing.
-For example here is the location of mass airflow sensor on Acura TLX.
+For example, here is the location of the mass airflow sensor on Acura TLX.

 - Unplug the electrical connector from your ACURA mass airflow sensor.